xiaofx2/hyperbinding_ml/README.md

 William is an Bioengineer working on T cell engineering and immunotherapy.
 His lab is supporting the research on COVID-19 by designing high-throughput capture reagents to select and isolate T cells with potent immunity in recognizing and eliminating the virus.
 Then the isolated T cells will be sequenced and amplified to be transfered back to patients to boost the immune system against the virus.

-The prediction of peptide-MHC binding affinity has rapidly accelerated the development of vaccines and adoptive T-cell therapies targeting viruses.
-To design the high-throughput capture reagents, William need a list of peptides:
-1. These peptides are 8 mers from the Surface Spike Glycoprotein (S protein) of SARS-CoV-2 virus
-2. The patient is HLA-A02:01 positive (indicating the type of MHC molecule) so these peptides should have higher binding affinity with HLA-A02:01.
+To design the high-throughput capture reagents, William needs a list of peptides that  are 8 mers from the Surface Spike Glycoprotein (S protein) of SARS-CoV-2 virus.
+The patient is HLA-A02:01 positive (indicating the type of MHC molecule) so these peptides should also have higher binding affinity with HLA-A02:01.

-Without overwhelming by complicated installation and coding, HyperBindng is an accessible tool to help Rick in generating the list of potent binders of HLA-A02:01.
+Without being overwhelmed by complicated installation and coding, HyperBindng is an accessible tool to help Rick in generating the list of potent binders of HLA-A02:01.
 William has the protein sequence of SARS-CoV-2 virus, which is made up of 1272 amino acids.
-Now he can following these instructions to slice the protein sequence into fragments with desirable length and predicate their binding ability to HLA-A02:01.
+Now he can follow these instructions to slice the protein sequence into fragments with desirable length and predicate their binding ability to HLA-A02:01.

     cd HyperBinding/examples/prediction/